mieweb/docs/content/functions/system-administration/system-controls/merge-manager-tab.md

 **Search criteria fields to help narrow down your search for a specific Patient Merge Log:**
 * <strong>Merged To Chart:</strong> Begin typing the last name of the patient you want to search a merge log for.
 The system will auto-complete to give you matching patient names to select from.
 * <strong>Merged By User:</strong> Begin typing the last or first name of the  {{% system-name %}} user you want to search for merges done by that specific user.
 The system will auto-complete to give you matching usernames to select from.
 * <strong>Merge From Chart ID:</strong> This field allows the ability to search for a chart that was merged "From" the old into the new chart.
 Chart ID is the pat_id of the original chart, which was merged into a different chart.
-You must know the specific old pat_id (chart_id) to key in here to perform a search
+You must know the specific old pat_id (chart_id) to key in here to perform a search.

 ![](../merge-manager-tab.assets/8ee2eb9b6952fd8fd348dd3e4535d60a.png)